namrata-simha/Slug-MovieBot/README.md

 2. Beautiful Soup 3.2 for python 2.7:

-pip install beautifulsoup\n
+pip install beautifulsoup

-3. first in the root directory run:
+3. In the Slug-MovieBot directory run:

 IndriBuildIndex query_parameter_file

-will generate an index folder which would be used as twitter data indexing.
+This will generate an index folder which would be used as twitter data indexing.

 4. please convert twitter data into trectext format as sample in twitter_corpus.

 warning: ***.trectext files must be unix format.

+5. Download Stanford coreNLP and change its folder name to stanford.
+Copy this folder in the Slug-MovieBot directory.